-It’s no question that the modern entrepreneur community has become fascinated with wealth consciousness and money mindset.
-What used to be deemed as “woowoo hippy” content—something I would even admittedly roll my eyes at—is now considered mainstream and essential to an entrepreneur’s toolbox, making every online business owner rethink the importance of mindset work in their creative and business pursuits.
+The modern entrepreneur community has long been fascinated with wealth consciousness and money mindset.
+What used to be deemed fluffy or surface-level content—something I would even admittedly roll my eyes at—is now considered mainstream and essential to an entrepreneur’s money toolbox, which makes every online business owner rethink the importance of mindset work in their creative and business pursuits.

-But with so many people talking about wealth consciousness, it’s allowed a lot of room for discussion without much action.
-This leads us to the million-dollar question: What actually is a money mindset, and how can you start adopting it so that you can actually turn it into a lucrative asset?
+But with so many people talking about wealth consciousness—that is, the idea that our mindset about money can directly influence our financial reality—it’s allowed a lot of room for discussion without much action.
+This leads us to the million-dollar question: What actually is a money mindset, and how can you start turning it into money habits to develop a lucrative asset?

-My definition of a money mindset is this: getting rid of all limiting beliefs that are preventing you from taking powerful action, and viewing the world through an opportunistic lens in order to achieve unlimited abundance in your life.
+My definition of a money mindset is this: getting rid of all limiting beliefs that prevent you from taking powerful action and viewing the world through an opportunistic lens in order to achieve unlimited abundance in your life.

-Now, plenty of people will tell you that this is a load of bull.
-“There is only one lens, Lena, and that’s the reality… I am broke!”
+Now, plenty of people will disagree, saying: “There is only one lens, Lena, and that’s the reality… I am broke!”

 And sure, on the surface, this might be exactly what it looks like.

-But the truth is that most people are holding onto limiting beliefs that they aren’t even fully conscious of, or that they see as fact instead of an opinion that they’ve been conditioned to believe since childhood.
+The truth is that most people hold on to limiting beliefs they aren’t fully conscious of, or they see as fact instead of an opinion they’ve been conditioned to believe since childhood.

 And who would try to attract that?

-Basically, most people have the worst relationship with money ever.
-And this is what prevents them from getting massive amounts of it, all the time.
+Basically, many people have an unhealthy relationship with money.
+And this is what prevents them from getting massive amounts of it.

-Here are four tangible steps that you can take to start strengthening your mindset muscle, raking in the dough and achieving your greatest life:
+Here are four tangible steps you can take to start strengthening your mindset muscle and achieving your greatest life:

 1. Become a money mindset sponge.

-One of the simplest steps that anyone can take to begin building a healthy relationship with money is by surrounding themselves by others who are already living by those values.
-You are the average of the five people you spend the most time with, so when you actively absorb content created by those who are already deep in a strong money mindset, you’ll naturally adopt those qualities as well.
+One of the simplest steps anyone can take to begin building a healthy relationship with money is by surrounding themselves with others who already live those values.
+You are the average of the five people you spend the most time with, so when you actively absorb content created by those who already have a strong money mindset, you’ll naturally adopt those qualities.